spencertipping/tau/doc/utf9.md

 ### π internals
-These are values reserved for [π₀](pi0.md), in particular its memory allocation mechanics.
-They are assumed to be opaque to everyone else, and are portable only within a single π₀ instance.
-See [π₀ GC](pi0-gc.md) for details.
+These are values reserved for [π](pi.md), in particular its memory allocation mechanics.
+They are assumed to be opaque to everyone else, and are portable only within a single π instance.
+See [π GC](pi-gc.md) for details.

-**NOTE:** π₀ assigns GC semantics to the flag bit.
-Within the π₀ context, flags cannot be used for any other purpose -- which means π₀ exclusively owns the flag bit when in use.
+**NOTE:** π assigns GC semantics to the flag bit.
+Within the π context, flags cannot be used for any other purpose -- which means π exclusively owns the flag bit when in use.

 ### `none`